GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Introduction

-\vbdone After the release of gamma-ray energy during the prompt emission phase, the fireball ejecta, moving at relativistic speeds, interact with the circum-burst medium and produce multi-wavelength afterglow emission \citep{1998ApJ...497L..17S, 2003ApJ...589L..69L, Peer_2024}.
-More than 500 GRB afterglows have been detected and studied since the first X-ray and optical discovery in Feb 1997 \citep{10.1093/mnras/stae1484}.
+\vbdone After the release of gamma-ray energy during the prompt emission phase, the fireball ejecta, moving at relativistic speeds, interact with the circumburst medium (CBM) and produce multiwavelength afterglow emission \citep{1998ApJ...497L..17S, 2003ApJ...589L..69L, Peer_2024}.
+More than 500 GRB afterglows have been detected and studied since the first X-ray and optical discovery in 1997 February \citep{10.1093/mnras/stae1484}.
 Over the past few years, wide-field time-domain surveys have significantly advanced our ability to discover and characterize optical counterparts of high-energy transients.
-In particular, the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019PASP, Graham2019PASP, Dekany2020PASP, Masci2019PASP} has played a leading role in the systematic discovery and follow-up of GRB afterglows and fast X-ray transients, owing to its high cadence and wide sky coverage.
+In particular, the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019PASP, Dekany2020PASP, Graham2019PASP, Masci2019PASP} has played a leading role in the systematic discovery and follow-up of GRB afterglows and fast X-ray transients, owing to its high cadence and wide sky coverage.
 LGRBs are usually associated with massive star progenitors, whose environments are expected to be shaped by stellar winds released prior to the burst \citep{Chevalier_2000}.
 Although some GRBs are consistent with the expected wind-type environments, many others are better fitted by a uniform density medium \citep{2001ApJ...560L..49P, Li2003, Wang_2015}.
 Other works suggest that a uniform density region surrounding a massive star can result from a wind termination shock, which becomes possible if the mass-loss rate is reduced to $10^{-6}~M_{\odot}~\mathrm{yr}^{-1}$ due to the low metallicity of the progenitor star \citep{Wijers_1999,Li2003}.

-\vbdone For some sources, it is difficult to distinguish between an ISM and a wind environment using data available only a few days post-burst \citep{2003ApJ...589L..69L, 2001ApJ...560L..49P}.
-A wind-type circum-burst medium is typically identified using radio data, where the light curve is expected to remain flat for days.
+\vbdone For some sources, it is difficult to distinguish between an ISM and a wind environment using data available only a few days postburst \citep{2003ApJ...589L..69L, 2001ApJ...560L..49P}.
+A wind-type CBM is typically identified using radio data, where the light curve is expected to remain flat for days.
 Another possible signature of the wind-type medium is a steep decay in the optical light curve.
 However, this can also be caused by a highly collimated jet \citep{Sari_1999, 2001ApJ...560L..49P}.

-\vbdone In this paper, we present the discovery of the optical afterglow of \thisgrb\ \citep{2023GCN.33269....1S} from the GROWTH-India Telescope \citep[GIT;][]{2022AJ....164...90K} along with a comprehensive multiwavelength analysis incorporating data from various facilities.
-Through coordinated efforts, we have obtained long-term follow-up observations across multiple wavelengths, enabling a detailed analysis of various physical aspects of \thisgrb.